-But seriously, who’s going to think to look in your hairbrush for your money stash.
-The best part is you can bring the hairbrush or lint roller with you even when you’re out exploring, or enjoying a day at the beach.
+But seriously, who’s going to think to look in your hairbrush for your money stash?
+The best part is you can bring the hairbrush or lint roller with you even when you’re out exploring or enjoying a day at the beach.

 Another cool thing I recommend for the ultimate discreet travel experience is a hidden wallet.
-A hidden wallet is nice because one, it’s out of site, and two, you can fit things like your passport and bank cards in it as well.
+A hidden wallet is nice because one, it’s out of sight, and two, you can fit things like your passport and bank cards in it as well.

 6. Don’t Use An ATM To Exchange Your Money

 Using an ATM is risky for various reasons.
 For one, there’s only one reason you’d ever visit an ATM or bank; to get money.
 When you’re a tourist in Mexico, you already stand out like a purple cow.
-Combine that with standing on the street waiting for a machine to dispense your cash, forget about it.
+Combine that with standing on the street waiting for a machine to dispense your cash, and forget about it.
 You may as well be throwing your money in the air while shouting “Look at all this money!”

-If you do find yourself in a scenario where you need to use an ATM, pull out your phone and check for any available bluetooth connections while standing near the ATM, this may be a sign indicating that ATM is compromised, and has a card reader just waiting to steal your info.
+If you do find yourself in a scenario where you need to use an ATM, pull out your phone and check for any available Bluetooth connections while standing near the ATM, this may be a sign indicating that ATM is compromised and has a card reader just waiting to steal your info.

 Something else to check is the keypad itself, ensure there’s not a cover over it, which may be recording your PIN when you enter it in.
 I know this can be hard to believe, but it can happen, and it does happen to people every single day.